spacetelescope/romancal/docs/roman/pipeline_run.rst

  $ strun roman_elp r0008308002010007027_06311_0019_WFI01_uncal.asdf

-The high level pipeline can be run in a similar manner and is implemented using the class :ref:`romancal.pipeline.HighLevelPipeline <highlevel_pipeline>`.
+The mosaic level pipeline can be run in a similar manner and is implemented using the class :ref:`romancal.pipeline.MosaicPipeline <mosaic_pipeline>`.
 The command to run this pipeline is:
 ::

-  $ strun romancal.pipeline.HighLevelPipeline r0008308002010007027_asn.json
+  $ strun romancal.pipeline.MosaicPipeline r0008308002010007027_asn.json

-An important point is that the high level pipeline needs multiple exposures to run correctly.
+An important point is that the mosaic level pipeline needs multiple exposures to run correctly.
 The most convenient method to supply the input is to use an association.
 Instructions on how to create an input association an be found at :ref:`asn-from-list`.

-The high level pipeline also has an alias, ``roman_hlp``, and can be run as
+The mosaic level pipeline also has an alias, ``roman_mos``, and can be run as
 ::

- $ strun roman_hlp r0008308002010007027_asn.json
+ $ strun roman_mos r0008308002010007027_asn.json

 Exit Status